 Master of Science in Applied Data Science with a Specialization in Crisis Informatics

 In a crisis, information is a critical resource.
 It’s what drives the response—analyzing scope, identifying resources, and deploying responders.
-Informatics informs the planning and preparedness needed to reduce the impact of a disaster.
+Informatics informs the planning and preparedness needed to reduce the impact of a flood, tornado, or other disaster.

 To anticipate, mitigate, and manage a crisis, you need data.
 With the right skills, you can use that data to provide useful information and potentially life-saving knowledge.